PowToon/Powtoon-Programming-Guide/clean-code/README.md

 to the `Array.prototype`, but it could clash with another library that tried to do the same thing.
 What if that other library was just using `diff` to find the difference between the first and last elements of an array?
-This is why it would be much better to just use ES2015/ES6 classes and simply extend the `Array` global.
+This is why it would be much better to write a utility or find a library to does what you need.

 **Bad:**
 ```javascript